"Unlike some providers that operate without penalties, we are committed to delivering an effective solution that incentivizes positive outcomes."

 How is Torsa’s business model evolving?

 We are transitioning from a model based on selling equipment to one focused on providing a complete solution guided by tangible results.
-With Antamina, we are moving toward a "Solution as a Service" model, offering a comprehensive solution with software and hardware as a monthly rental service.
-Antamina is progressively aiming for zero accidents, and we will be part of the plan.
+We are moving toward a "Solution as a Service" model, offering a comprehensive solution with software and hardware as a monthly rental service.
+Although we are still in the transition process, we have already established penalties and metrics pointing towards this goal, marking a positive step forward.

 This shift involves shared risk.
 Unlike some providers that operate without penalties, we are committed to delivering an effective solution that incentivizes positive outcomes.
-In the next month, we will officially announce the contract award with Antamina, involving 22 units, with additional provisions to expand to 169 trucks.
+In the next months, we will officially announce the contract award with one of our biggest customers, involving 22 units, with additional provisions to expand to more than 100 trucks.

 We anticipate that the trend of payment for results rather than just services will grow, and we aim to position ourselves as leaders in this evolving landscape.